rust-windowing/softbuffer/README.md

 What about [pixels](https://crates.io/crates/pixels)?
 Pixels accomplishes a very similar goal to softbuffer, however there are two key differences.
 Pixels provides some capacity for GPU-accelerated post-processing of what is displayed, while Softbuffer does not.
-Due to not having this post-processing, Softbuffer does not rely on the GPU or hardware accelerated graphcis stack in any way, and is thus more portable to installations that do not have access to hardware acceleration (e.g. VMs, older computers, computers with misconfigured drivers).
+Due to not having this post-processing, Softbuffer does not rely on the GPU or hardware accelerated graphics stack in any way, and is thus more portable to installations that do not have access to hardware acceleration (e.g. VMs, older computers, computers with misconfigured drivers).
 Softbuffer should be used over pixels when its GPU-accelerated post-processing effects are not needed.